kwaimind/eslint-plugin-prefix-types/README.md

 # eslint-plugin-prefix-types

 An ESLint plugin to enforce the prefixing of interfaces, types, and styled components.
+Includes code fixing to fix the errors found.

 | Valid                                               | Invalid                                            | Reason                                  |
 | --------------------------------------------------- | -------------------------------------------------- | --------------------------------------- |